BCCD sustainable innovation event draws impressive speaker list to ponder the future

 The list underlines how sustainability has become a cornerstone of the Sustainable Development Goals (SDGs) and arguably the most important issue of the 21st century: to pass this green planet onto future generations with the sense we were decent guardians.

-Further than business The BCCD conference brought together industry and policy leaders, investors, regulators and consumers to discuss how businesses are leveraging the SDGs to support innovation while ensuring high quality products, safety and comfort for consumers.
+The BCCD conference brought together industry and policy leaders, investors, regulators and consumers to discuss how businesses are leveraging the SDGs to support innovation while ensuring high quality products, safety and comfort for consumers.

 Everyone seemed to be talking about the SDGs, which came into effect in January 2016 as an “universal call to action to end poverty, protect the planet and ensure that all people enjoy peace and prosperity”.